First Sold Out Performances Announce

 ** 15th Annual Festival runs August 12 – 28 **

-note: to help you decide, Ken Davenport, a producer of Broadway and Off-Broadway shows, sorts out his 10 to see in in his blog, date August 11, click on live link.
-For the official site of FringeNY with information and tickets, click on live link.
-Theatermania's outline guide is also useful, click on live link.
+note: to help you decide, Ken Davenport, a producer of Broadway and Off-Broadway shows, sorts out his 10 to see in in his blog, date August 11.
+The official site of FringeNY with information and tickets is useful as is Theatermania’s outline guide.

 The New York International Fringe Festival (FringeNYC), the largest